Ova and Parasite Exam

-Those who travel outside the U.S., especially to developing nations, may be exposed to a much wider variety of parasites.
+If you travel outside the U.S., especially to resource-limited nations, you may be exposed to a much wider variety of parasites.
 In warm climates and places where water and sewage treatment are less effective, parasites are more prevalent.
 Besides Giardia, Cryptosporidium, and E. histolytica, there are also a wide range of flat worms, roundworms, hookworms, and flukes that can affect the digestive tract and other parts of the body.
-Visitors usually become infected by eating or drinking something that has been contaminated with the parasites' ova, even something as simple as ice cubes in a drink or a fresh salad, but some of the tiny worm-like parasites can also penetrate the skin, such as through the skin of the foot when someone is walking barefoot.
+As a visitor, you would usually become infected by eating or drinking something that has been contaminated with the parasites’ ova, even something as simple as ice cubes in a drink or a fresh salad, but some of the tiny worm-like parasites can also penetrate the skin, such as through the skin of your foot when you are walking barefoot.

-To aid diagnosis, an ova and parasite exam may be done in conjunction with or following a GI pathogens panel that simultaneously tests for multiple disease-causing bacteria, viruses, and parasites.
+To aid diagnosis, an ova and parasite exam may be done along with or following a GI pathogens panel that simultaneously tests for multiple disease-causing bacteria, viruses, and parasites.
 Other tests that may be done include a stool culture and antigen tests to identify specific microbes.

 How is the sample collected for testing?

-A fresh stool sample is collected in a clean container.
+You collect a fresh stool sample in a clean container provided by the laboratory or your healthcare practitioner.
 The stool sample should not be contaminated with urine or water.
-Once it has been collected, the stool should either be taken to the laboratory within two hours after collection or transferred into special transport vials containing preservative solutions.
+Once it has been collected, your stool should either be taken to the laboratory within two hours after collection or transferred into special transport vials containing preservative solutions.

 Often, multiple samples are collected and tested.
-These should be collected at different times on different days because parasites are shed intermittently and may not be in the stool at all times.
+These should be collected at different times on different days because parasites are shed periodically and may not be in your stool at all times.
 Multiple samples can increase the likelihood that parasites will be detected.

-The ova and parasite (O&P) exam is used to detect the presence of parasites in a stool sample and help diagnose an infection of the digestive system (gastrointestinal, GI tract).
-Since there are many causes of GI infections, an O&P may be used in conjunction with other tests, such as a gastrointestinal (GI) pathogens panel or a stool culture, to help establish a diagnosis.
+The ova and parasite (O&P) exam is used to detect the presence of parasites in your stool sample and help diagnose an infection of the digestive system (gastrointestinal, GI tract).
+Since there are many causes of GI infections, an O&P may be used in conjunction with other tests, such as a gastrointestinal (GI) pathogens panel or a stool culture, to help establish your diagnosis.

 Many GI infections in the U.S. resolve with no specific treatment, with only supportive care, and may not require testing.
-In otherwise healthy individuals, the infections are considered common illnesses that are not serious and sometimes thought of as "food poisoning" or "stomach flu."
-However, there are cases where it is useful to perform testing that identifies the cause of the GI infection – to guide its treatment, eliminate its source, and limit its spread.
+If you are otherwise healthy, the infections are considered common illnesses that are not serious and sometimes thought of as “food poisoning” or “stomach flu.”
+However, there are cases where it is useful to perform testing that identifies the cause of your GI infection – to guide its treatment, eliminate its source, and limit its spread.